d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 which will refer to an instance of the `Sequential` class.
 The `Sequential` class defines a container for several layers that will be chained together.
-Given input data, a `Sequential` passes it through the first layer, in turn passing the output as the second layer's input and so forth.
+Given input data, a `Sequential` instance passes it through the first layer, in turn passing the output as the second layer's input and so forth.
 In the following example, our model consists of only one layer,